akshayk423/mkbb/README.md

 2. **Install and Configure**:
    - Extract the downloaded archive to a suitable location on your system.
-   - Set the `CATALINA_HOME` environment variable to the path of your Tomcat installation.

 3. **Importing project files**:
    - Navigate to the `webapps/ROOT` directory in your Tomcat installation.